 My goal is for all families to have confidence that their student could receive the highest quality education in every school across the district.
 When families do not feel that way, you start to have overcrowding at one school leaving some others under-utilized.
 The vision that I have is to look very closely at school boundaries to ensure that students attend institutions that are in proximity to the communities that they live in without sacrificing the quality of academic programming and leadership they expect.
 The foundation of this approach is that equity, as it relates to programming, technology, staffing, and pay, is ensured.

 Prioritizing school renovation and improving maintenance budget

 Every school in the district should have the facilities to deliver the highest quality education to students.
 These include clean facilities that have adequate heating, cooling, pest control, mold control, lead testing, deterioration, etc. Ensuring building maintenance is not just for cosmetic purposes.
-It is to necessary to ensure complete safety for our students and should be made a priority.
+It is too necessary to ensure complete safety for our students and should be made a priority.
 All schools must have necessary maintenance and restoration across the board.

 Not only am I a classroom teacher, but I am a proud member of the Prince George’s County Educators Association (PGCEA), the labor union which supports “educators” in Prince George’s County Public Schools.
 The time for teacher voice in the decision making in public schools is now.
 We are the people that are on the front line every day that serve students, families, and educators in our community.
-Restorative practices and community schools are inititatives being pushed by educators just like me in our union and I am a firm believer in supporting them.
+Restorative practices and community schools are initiatives being pushed by educators just like me in our union and I am a firm believer in supporting them.